HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### Privileged mode

 The container creates an Ethernet network interface (LAN) from netPI's Industrial network controller netX.
-Creating a LAN needs full access to the host Linux.
+Creating a LAN needs full access to the Docker host.
 Only the privileged mode option lifts the enforced container limitations to allow creation of such a network interface.

 ##### Host devices